filiperomero2/ViralUnity/README.md

 The first option receives as argument the path for a samplesheet (csv file) that contains sample names and fastq file paths.
 This file can be created automatically with the script create_viralunity_samplesheet.py (see its --help option).

 If the specified files paths are correct, the script will generate config file containing all information required to execute the snakemake consensus workflow, allowing optimal parallelization schemes.
-Beyond creating the config file, the script will execute the workflow, performing data quality control (trimmomatic), read mapping (minimap2), variant calling (bcftools), consensus sequence inferences (bcftoools/bedtools) and annotation.
+Beyond creating the config file, the script will execute the workflow, performing data quality control (trimmomatic), read mapping (minimap2), and consensus sequence inference (samtools).
 QC reports are generated with fastQC and multiQC.
 The results from all these analysis are stored in the specified output directory.

 #### Run